Maritime Metro Transit: Services

-Routes generally run 5am to 8pm Monday through Friday and 9am to 4pm on Saturday.
+Routes generally run 5 am to 8 pm Monday through Friday and 9 am to 4 pm on Saturday.
 There is no service on Sunday.
 Five of the seven routes operate from the Maritime Metro Transit Center in downtown Manitowoc.

 Maritime Metro Transit Center

 The Maritime Metro Transit Center, located at 915 South 11th St, is the primary transfer hub of Maritime Metro Transit.
 The facility was opened on October 24, 2012, replacing a former bank drive-thru, used since 1998.
 The transfer center serves 5 of the 7 routes with buses departing on the hour or half hour.

 Ridership

 The system reached its peak ridership in 1983, with a total of 401,925 rides.